 Los Angeles, CA 90013

-If you need to make a claim for refund:
+If you need to make a claim for a refund:

 - Check the cancellation, change, and refund policies of the travel agency or company and request a refund.

 - Under certain circumstances, California consumers may be able to make a refund claim with the Travel Consumer Restitution Corporation (TCRC).
-The TCRC is not a government agency or an insurance company, and it is not part of the Attorney General’s office; it is a nonprofit organization created for the benefit of California consumers who suffer certain travel-related losses.
+The TCRC is not part of the Attorney General’s office; it is a nonprofit organization created for the benefit of California consumers who suffer certain travel-related losses.
 To be eligible, the travel agency you purchased travel from must be registered with the Attorney General’s Seller of Travel (SOT) program and participate in the TCRC.
 For more information, including how to file a claim, go to the TCRC website.